Close Menu

 Share

 Smith won the gold medal, while Carlos earned the bronze medal.
-But it was their actions after the race that sent shockwaves worldwide.
-Both men knew they would hold some form of demonstration to protest American inequality during the medal ceremony but were unsure exactly what they do.
+However, it was their actions after the race that sent shockwaves around the world.
+Both men knew they would hold some form of demonstration to protest American inequality during the medal ceremony, but were unsure exactly what they would do.
 Their plan began to take shape inside the well of the Olympic stadium when Smith’s wife handed the duo a pair of black gloves.
 Carlos’ wife supplied beads they would wear around their necks to raise awareness about lynchings.
-They also decided to take off their shoes to highlight poverty.
+They also decided to take off their shoes to highlight the issue of poverty.

 With their black-gloved fist raised in the air and their feet covered only by black socks, Smith and Carlos bowed their heads as the “Star-Spangled Banner” blared throughout the stadium.
 Carlos says he bent his arm in hopes of shielding his face from potential sniper fire.
 Smith told Sports Illustrated he stood scared on the medal stand and said a prayer during the ordeal.
 Smith says he was reassured in his protest when he began thinking back on the broken system he was fighting.